It’s that time again. As summer winds down, we find ourselves wandering along store aisles, kids in tow, clutching the new school supply lists.

-Make sure your children are getting enough sleep when they go back to school, especially if you are lax about bedtime over the summer.
-Most kids need between 9 – 9 1/2 hours of sleep every night.
+Make sure your children are getting enough sleep when they go back to school, especially if you’re lax about bedtime over the summer.
+Most kids need between 9 to 9 1/2 hours of sleep every night.

 For teens, caffeine can be a major issue.

-“Between coffee drinks, soda or, worse yet, energy drinks with very high doses of caffeine, kids don’t realize that caffeine is a 24-hour drug that can interrupt their sleep,” Dr. Rome says.
+“Between coffee drinks, soda or, worse yet, energy drinks with very high doses of caffeine, kids don’t realize that caffeine is a 24-hour drug that can interrupt their sleep,” Dr. Rome notes.

 “They need to be in the habit of eating before school, especially for energy that will last until lunchtime,” Dr. Rome says.

-“For instance, when we think about a child learning to walk, here’s the parent beckoning and there’s the kid, who in the exact moment when they are reaching for the parent prove that they do not need that parent to take those first steps,” Dr. Rome says.
+“For instance, when we think about a child learning to walk, here’s the parent beckoning and there’s the kid, who in the exact moment when they are reaching for the parent prove that they don’t need that parent to take those first steps,” Dr. Rome says.

-So in the same way, enjoy your child’s latest milestone as he or she steps into the classroom; as a parent, take pride.
+So, in the same way, enjoy your child’s latest milestone as they step into the classroom — as a parent, take pride.